European Alzheimer’s Disease Treatments Show Promise in Phase II

 “Yet we are sure that there is an underlying clinical heterogeneity and there are epigenetic mechanisms operating.
 We also know that inflammation plays a role, as well in Alzheimer’s disease as in other neurological diseases,” continued Bullock.

-In addition to Alzheimer’s disease, Oryzon is also running epigenetic drug development programs in other indications such as cancer.
+In addition to Alzheimer’s disease, Oryzon is also running epigenetic drug development programs in other indications such as cancer with another drug.
 In 2017, the company suffered a blow with cancer treatment iadademstat after Roche pulled out of a research agreement due to a strategic reshuffle.
 Oryzon has since taken the drug forward, focusing on acute myeloid leukaemia and small cell lung cancer trials, now in phase IIa.

 Also presenting at the same conference was Vienna-based Axon Neuroscience.
 The company announced positive topline results from a phase II trial of a vaccine halting the progress of Alzheimer’s.
 The vaccine is designed to treat Alzheimer’s by activating the immune system against harmful forms of a protein called tau, which is believed to be one of the causes of the complex neurological disease.